 ‘There is so much more we could do’, says Holford.
 ‘China is already giving high dose vitamin C to hospitalised patients and intravenous vitamin C to the critically ill.
 They shipped in 50 million 1gram doses into Wuhan on February 2nd and effectively wiped out critical cases within a couple of months.’

 There are currently 45 trials registered using vitamin C around the world.
-The evidence is already considerably more substantial than that for vitamin D, another key COVID -19 defence nutrient which the government is already planning to supply for free,
+The evidence is already considerably more substantial than that for What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., another key COVID -19 defence nutrient which the government is already planning to supply for free,

 The aim of the campaign is to get vitamin C taken seriously, both by governments, healthcare systems and individuals around the world. vitaminC4covid.com is calling for the following changes: